 In 1939 races where organized in the Dutch seaside resort Zandvoort at a street circuit.
 The success from this event convinced Major H. van Alphen that a permanent race track would be a great profit for his town.
 Unfortunately, the outbreak of World War Two and the following German occupation from the Netherlands interrupted this plan.

 But it didn’t stop him to make preparations for the circuit.
-He told the Germans that he would have a parade street for the winners of the war.
-So it happens that the Germans built the main straight of the prospective circuit, not aware that the Major had other ideas with the track.
+He told the Germans he wanted to build a parade street for the winners of the war.
+So it happens that the Germans built the main straight of the prospective circuit, not aware that the Major had other ideas with this project.

 When finally the war was over, the construction of the circuit could really get started.
 With the rubble of the hotels who where destroyed during the war as foundation, a track was built.
-In 1948 the track was asphalted and at August the 7th that year, the first races where held at the brand new race track called Circuit Park Zandvoort.
+In 1948 the track was asphalted and at August the 7th that year.
+The first races where held at the brand new race track, named Circuit Park Zandvoort.

 The start of the first grand prix at the new Zandvoort circuit in 1948.

 The layout of the old Zandvoort circuit

 The original Zandvoort circuit was very twisty, but most corners where very quick.
 That made the average speed very high.
 The first half of the track is still in use.
 Short after the famous ‘Scheivlak Corner’, where now the new part begins, was original a very fast left hand kink followed by a right hand kink.
 In 1980 the speed was reduced at this part by a new chicane, the Marlboro Corner.